doudar/SmartSpin2k/README.md

 ### Documentaion
 Everything you need to know is in the [SS2K Wiki](https://github.com/doudar/SmartSpin2k/wiki)

-A limited number of kits are available on sale.
+If you'd like to get involved in SS2K but don't want to build your own, a limited number of kits are available on sale by our community members.
 [Click here](https://github.com/doudar/SmartSpin2k/wiki/Prebuilt-Kits) for more information

 <img src="Pictures/Schwinn_IC4_MOD.png" alt="Hardware 2.0"/>